Respect of Right to Privacy

 Up to 500,000 individuals are victims each year of identity theft, a fast-growing form of fraud.
 Fortunately, a few simple steps can help ensure that you stay out of these statistics.
 “Identity theft” or “account takeover fraud” involves criminals stealing an individual’s personal information.
 The criminal assumes a person’s identity, applies for credit in the victim’s name, runs up huge bills and generally wrecks the victim’s credit record.

-At Olmsted National Bank, we put a combination of safeguards in place to protect customers including employee training, rigorous security standards, data encryption, and fraud detection.
+At ONB Bank, we put a combination of safeguards in place to protect customers including employee training, rigorous security standards, data encryption, and fraud detection.

 You can take these steps to avoid becoming a victim: